mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 **Katagiri Roshi:** Today I would like to talk about the key point of the practice in terms of *faith*.

-In *Gakudō-yōjinshū*, “Points to Watch in Buddhist Training,” number 9, page 57, Dōgen Zenji says:
+In *Gakudō-yōjinshū*, “Points to Watch in Buddhist Training,” Number 9 (“The Need to Practice in Accordance with the Way”), Dōgen Zenji says:

 > To study the Way is to try to become one with it – to forget even a trace of enlightenment.
 Those who would practice the Way should first of all believe in it.
 Those who believe in the Way should believe that they have been in the Way from the very beginning, subject to neither delusion, illusive thoughts, and confused ideas nor increase, decrease, and mistaken understanding.
 Engendering belief like this, clarify the Way and practice it accordingly – this is the essence of studying the Way.
 >
-> (From *Zen Master Dōgen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)
+> (From *Zen Master Dōgen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria, page 57.)

 So the essence of the practice, practicing the Way, is to believe that you are present right in the midst of the Way, “subject to neither delusion, illusive thoughts, and confused ideas nor increase, decrease, and mistaken understanding.”
 This is the first important point.
 If you want to continue to practice spiritual life, I think we should believe that we are constantly present in the Way, and are not deluded, not having the illusive thought, with no increase, no decrease, and no mistaken understanding – something like that.

-This is what is called “one world which makes two worlds”: a world of intellect or senses, and a world of so-called spiritual life.
+This is what is called “one world which makes two worlds”: a world of the intellect or senses, and a world of so-called spiritual life.
 According to *The Essence of Buddhism* by D.T.
-Suzuki – we are studying wisdom and compassion through that text book – he says that most people believe the world is one only in a world of the intellect, but he says there are two worlds, intellectual and spiritual.
-But those are not separated, those are one.
-So, there is only one world, which makes two worlds constantly.
+Suzuki – we are studying Buddhist wisdom and compassion through that textbook – he says that most people believe the world is one, only a world of the intellect.
+But he says there are two worlds, intellectual and spiritual, but those are not separated, those are one.
+So there is only one world, which makes two worlds constantly.
 And two worlds makes one world.
 This is the reality we live in constantly.

-So, that one world is really pure and clean, but it’s not the pure and clean separate from the world of intellect or senses – it’s connected.
-But on the other hand, this world of the senses or intellect is not separate from this one world.
-So, it’s always connected.
+So that one world is really pure and clean, but it’s not the pure and clean separate from the world of intellect or senses – it’s connected.
+And on the other hand, this world of the senses or intellect is not separate from this one world; it’s always connected.

 That’s why in a sense, one world is constantly manifesting a state of purity and cleanness, undefiled.
 If you touch it, you will burn out.
 If you don’t touch it, your life is frozen.

-So this is, I think *The Song of the Jewel Mirror* [talks] about this point.
+I think *The Song of the Jewel Mirror* [talks] about this point.

 It’s very difficult to say, but that is *reality*.
 That’s why we have to understand that one world as clear as we can – through the practice, and through the understanding with your wisdom, as best as we can, we have to understand.

-So, yesterday I mentioned that one world is exactly a kind of very thin partition between complete sleep and waking up.
-The very first beginning of the waking up is not kind of “waking up,” not the *concept* of the waking up.
+So, yesterday I mentioned that one world is kind of a very thin partition between complete sleep and waking up.
+The very first beginning of the waking up is not the *concept* of the waking up.
 Temporarily I say “the first thought,” but this is not thought – but it’s thought, because it is the *very* first.
-So, that is a partition, temporarily I say partition.
+So, temporarily I say that is a partition.
 But this partition is *very* thin, very thin.

-So, the last moment of coming out of the complete sleep is exactly the very first moment of entering the waking up.
-So, that partition is very difficult to say what it is.
-Because it is complete sleep – you don’t know you are sleeping.
-This is complete sleep.
-On the other hand, you’re waking up.
-Two worlds there.
+The last moment of coming out of the complete sleep is exactly the very first moment of entering the waking up.
+So that partition is very difficult to say what it is.
+Because it is completely sleep – you don’t know you are sleeping, this is complete sleep – and on the other hand, you are waking up.
+There are two worlds there.

 The two worlds are not separated, but we believe they are separated.
-That is intellectual understanding, dualistic.
-But [both worlds] are functioning in the same and one ground, so-called partition.

-This partition is very thin, but I am talking about this partition with boundless expanse in space... enormous spatial expanse.
-So, [the partition] is very [three dimensional].
-Okay?
-It’s not thin [like] paper.
-Temporarily I say *partition*, you know, very plain dimension, but it’s not plain, it’s very [three dimensional]. (*Transcriber’s Note:* Katagiri Roshi says “cubic.”)
+That is intellectual understanding; dualistic [understanding].
+But [both worlds] are functioning in the same and one ground, so-called *partition*.
+This partition is very thin, but I am talking about this partition with a boundless expanse in space; [the partition] is very [three dimensional], it’s not thin [like] paper.
+Temporarily I say *partition*, you know, very plain dimension, but it’s not plain, it’s very [three dimensional].

-But let me say like it this: when you come out of the sleep, and then are entering the waking up, that real moment – you don’t know, you never know.
-But there is.
+But let me say like it this: when you come out of the sleep, and then are entering the waking up, that real moment – you don’t know, you never know, but there is [one].
 That is a practice; we don’t know what’s going on there.

 For instance, according to *The Awakening of Faith*: at the *tathāgata* stage, Buddha knows the finer of the fine vibration of the mind.
 Among the fine vibration of the mind, there is the *finest* vibration there; very minute vibration of the mind.
 Because mind is constantly moving.
-Even though you say *moment* – the *Abhidharmakosha* says the moment consists of 65 instants.
+Even though you say *moment* – the *Abhidharmakosha* says the moment consists of 65 instances.
 If so, what is a moment, you know?
-So the moment is a very fine vibration of the mind, but still there is the finest vibration of the mind within the moment – that is at the 65th vibration of mind *[he laughs a little]*.
+So the moment is a very fine vibration of the mind, but still there is the finest vibration of the mind within the moment – that is at the 65th vibration of the mind.
 How can you touch it?
 You don’t know what it is.
 But it’s there.
-Through zazen you can know this, you can notice this one.
+Through zazen you can notice this.

-So, [let’s say] if you are engaged in a perfect state of concentration, okay?
-Let’s [look at] your mind in zazen.
-And then you really feel exactly planting into the *samadhi*.
-But still you can see the very minute vibration of the mind, so-called *perfect concentration*, okay?
-Perfect state of planting into *samadhi*.
+So, if you are engaged in a perfect state of concentration, let’s [look at] your mind in zazen.
+Then you really feel exactly the planting into *samadhi*.
+But still you can see the very minute vibration of the mind, so-called “perfect concentration,” “perfect state of planting into *samadhi*.”
 You can see: “Oh, I am planting into the perfect *samadhi* now.”
-Something like that.
-This is the very minute vibration of the mind by which you can realize what you are doing, what is mind.
+Something like this is the very minute vibration of the mind by which you can realize what you are doing, what is mind.

-But no matter how long you realize, you recognize this minute movement, vibration of the mind, you never be free from vibration.
-No. Because even though you say, “I am perfectly calm now” – *[he laughs,]* that is already vibration.
-So “thinking not thinking” begets thinking.
-So realization of the perfect *samadhi* begets vibration of the mind.
-So you never be free from vibrations.
+But no matter how long you recognize this minute movement, vibration of the mind, you never be free from vibration.
+No; because even though you say, “I am perfectly calm now” – that is already vibration. *[He laughs.]* So “thinking not thinking” begets thinking.
+Realization of the perfect *samadhi* begets vibration of the mind.
+So you are never free from vibrations.

 So how do you be free from this very minute vibration of the mind, from moment to moment?
-It’s very difficult to say.
-How do you do it?
+It’s very difficult to say *how* you do it.
 No, we don’t know.
-But this is *tathāgata* stage, according to *The Awakening of Faith*.
+But this is the *tathāgata* stage, according to *The Awakening of Faith*.
 It is true!

-So finally, that is the place [where] the one world, where the very minute vibration of the mind can be realized: by Buddha’s *tathāgata*.
+So finally, that is the place [where] the one world, where the very minute vibration of the mind can be realized: by buddha-*tathāgata*.
 At that time, buddha-*tathāgata* knows how to live there.

-Because whichever you think, no matter how long you cognize or you realize that very minute vibration of the mind, you never stop vibrating your mind.
+Because whatever you think, no matter how long you cognize or you realize that very minute vibration of the mind, you never stop vibrating your mind.
 So how do you stop vibrating your mind?
 This is, it’s very simple, *very* simple.
-It’s very simple, but it’s too simple to know. *[He laughs.]* So all you have to do is just *be* there.
+It’s very simple, but it’s too simple to know. *[He laughs.]* So all you have to do is just *be there*.

-Just be. [...] *Tathāgata* knows how to stop vibrating.
-That means to just *be* exactly – with no second person, no second thought.
+Just be.
+Tathāgata stops vibrating. “*Tathāgata* knows how to stop vibrating” means just *be* exactly – with no second person, no second thought.
 This is total dynamic working.
 You become exactly one.

 #### 15:16

-So that [what Dōgen Zenji talks about] in the chapter “Buddha Nature.”
-[It is] a little bit difficult, the terms there, but let me read it:
+That [is what Dōgen Zenji talks about] in the chapter “Buddha Nature.”
+The terms here are a little bit difficult, but let me read it:

 > Therefore the self and environment of sentient being, whole being is not in the least involved in the waxing influences of karma, ...